Clean Diesel Engine Research Laboratory

 Industrial and contract projects:

-1. Common-rail Diesel Engine projects with Ford
+1. Common-rail Diesel Engine project with Ford

 3. Active flow control after-treatment by Zheng and Reader group and partially sponsored by EcoCing and others